olegknyazev/GameTablesDocs/reference/headers_format/matching_rules.md

 During any of the phases if Game Tables finds more than one matching entity, an error occurs and the update process interrupts.

-## Case- and Whitespace Sensitivity
+## Case and Whitespace Insensitivity

 All the path elements are both case- and whitespace insensitive.
 When looking for an object or its property, Game Tables converts both actual property name and the name, specified in a table, to lower registry and removes all the whitespace.
 After this comparison happen.
 So, all the following property paths actually refer the same property:
 - Cluster Mine / \<Spreading Spawner\> Targets [ 0 ] .
 Offset .
 X